The Modern Resume Formatting and Design

 Quick Answers on Resume Design

-Recruiter View: "Skill bars" are confusing anyway.
+Recruiter view: Skill bars are confusing anyway.
 What does "80% Expert" mean?
-Instead of a chart, write: "5 years of daily experience in Photoshop."
-That is clear, searchable, and actually describes your ability.
+Replace the chart with text: "5 years of daily experience in Photoshop."
+That is clear, searchable, and directly describes your ability.

 Update Your Resume to Get Noticed

 Stop worrying about looking fancy in a way that only creates a wall between you and your next job.
-Forget the fear that a clean, accessible layout looks old-fashioned—use it as your best tool for zero effort reading.
+Forget the fear that a clean, accessible layout looks outdated.
+Use it as your best tool for zero effort reading.
 Update your resume now to win the quick scan test and make sure your achievements cannot be missed.

 Start Fixing It